omatheuspimenta/GRAMEP/README.md

 ![logo](docs/assets/logo.png){width="500"}
 # GRAMEP - Genome vaRiation Analysis from the Maximum Entropy Principle

-GRAMEP is a powerful [Python](https://www.python.org/)-based tool designed for the precise identification of Single Nucleotide Polymorphisms (SNPs) within biological sequences.
-Beyond SNP identification, it offers advanced functionalities, including the intersection analysis of mutations found in different variants and the capability to train classification model for predicting the class of new sequences.
-GRAMEP is accessible via a robust and intuitive Command Line Interface (CLI), with the primary command being `gramep`.
-This command has a sub-command related to each action that the application can perform.
+**GRAMEP** is a powerful, Python-based tool designed for the precise identification of Single Nucleotide Polymorphisms (SNPs) within biological sequences.
+It goes beyond basic SNP identification, offering advanced functionalities including:

+* **Intersection analysis:** Analyze mutations found in different variants to identify shared mutations.
+* **Phylogeny generation:** Generate a phylogenetic tree based on the exclusive mutations found for each variant.
+* **Classification model training:** Train a classification model to predict the class of new sequences.

+GRAMEP is accessible through a robust and intuitive Command-Line Interface (CLI).
+The primary command is `gramep`, with sub-commands for each action the application can perform.

 For detailed information, access the documentation.